Minimally embedded Riemann surfaces in $\mb{S}^3$ and the conformal deformation of their metrics: Conformal deformations of isometric embeddedings of surfaces

-with the equality achieved if, and only if, $f_g$ is conformally equivalent to the isometric embedding $f_{g_{\xi_{k,1}}}$ of the equilateral Lawson Riemann surface \cite[Theorem 1]{sim2}, and $\mc{W}(\xi_{k,1},[g_{\xi_{k,1}}])$ increases monotonically with $k$ to the upper bound $32\pi$.
-The result in the elliptic case is due to Almgren, who proved the more general version asserting that the only minimal immersion of a genus $0$ surface into $\mb{S}^3$ must be that of the standard sphere \cite{alm}.
+with the equality achieved if, and only if, $f_g$ is conformally equivalent to $f_{g_{\xi_{k,1}}}$ \cite[Theorem 1]{sim2}.
+We then have that $\mc{W}(\xi_{k,1},[g_{\xi_{k,1}}])$ increases monotonically with $k$ to the upper bound $32\pi$.
+In the elliptic case, this result is due to Almgren, who proved the more general version asserting that the only minimal immersion of a genus $0$ surface into $\mb{S}^3$ must be that of the standard sphere \cite{alm}.
 The case of $k=1$, when the optimal lower bound is achieved by the Clifford torus $\xi_{1,1}$, is due to Cod\'a \& Neves \cite{cone}, who proved also a more general statement when solving in the affirmative the original Willmore conjecture.
 These two cases can be obtained by using the lower and upper end, respectively, of the gap theorem of Simons \cite[Theorem 5.3.2, Corollary 5.3.2]{si} \cite[Main Theorem]{cdck} \cite[Corollary 2]{law0}, though the $k=1$ case follows by a general argument that applies for any $k\geq 1$.
 But its alternative proof using Simons' gap theorem leads in addition to a proof of the theorem of Brendle \cite{bren} on an earlier conjecture of Lawson \cite{law2} stating that the flat torus $(\xi_{1,1},g_{\xi_{1,1}})$ is the only Riemann surface of genus one that can be minimally embedded into $\mb{S}^3$ \cite[Corollary 3]{sim2}.
 For the metric $g$ of any such embedded torus can be conformally deformed to a flat metric $g'$ of the same area; by the gap theorem, $g'=g_{\xi_{1,1}}$ up to isometries of the background; and by Simons' identity on the rough Laplacian of the second fundamental form \cite[Theorem 5.3.1]{si}, we can then show that $\mu_g= \mu_{g_{\xi_{1,1}}}$, and so $g=g'=g_{\xi_{1,1}}$.